tldr-pages/tldr/pages/common/exiftool.md

 `exiftool -All= {{file1 file2 ...}}`

-- Move the shooting date of all photos in a directory 1 hour forward:
+- Move the date at which all photos in a directory were taken 1 hour forward:

 `exiftool "-AllDates+=0:0:0 1:0:0" {{path/to/directory}}`

-- Move the shooting date of all JPEG photos in the current directory 1 day and 2 hours backward:
+- Move the date at which all JPEG photos in the current directory were taken 1 day and 2 hours backward:

 `exiftool "-AllDates-=0:0:1 2:0:0" -ext jpg`